Andy-set-studio/beedle/docs/guide/state.md

 ## Getting an item

-Presuming you've instatiated Beedle like the [getting started](/#getting-started) example, you can access state in a couple of ways.
+Presuming you've instantiated Beedle like the [getting started](/#getting-started) example, you can access state in a couple of ways.